Cham-Myae-40614796/Coursework-group2/README.md

 * Install jacoco-maven-plugin to generate code coverage reports.
 * Link to check code coverage of the project: https://app.codecov.io/gh/Cham-Myae-40614796/Coursework-group2/tree/develop

+# Code Review 4

+The aim of this code review is to report bugs during development and to format standard code style with PMD.
+This can provide performance increases.

+1. Work on deployment
+* Released after continuous development but only after merging branch

+2. Report bugs system setup and bugs report
+* Create a bug report template, derived from default GitHub template
+* Report bugs step by step as in template

+3. Additional code quality improvement
+* Add PMD plugin
+* Run PMD
+* Fix some violations such as adding messages in assertEquals, necessary comments, some loose coupling, deleting unused variable and getters/setters, etc.

 # Workflow status

 * Workflow Action ![workflow](https://github.com/Cham-Myae-40614796/coursework-group2/actions/workflows/main.yml/badge.svg?style=plastic)